mattp-zetier/ghidra-anonymization/README.md

 These scripts are designed to run within Ghidra's script environment:

 1. Open your Ghidra project
-2. Navigate to **Window → Script Manager**
+2. Navigate to **Window -> Script Manager**
+3. Add this repository to the script sources
-3. Run the desired script from the Scripts menu
+4. Run the desired script from the Scripts menu

 ### Cloning this repository